remake/remake-cli/README.md

   </a>
 </p>

-**NOTE:** Remake v2.0 is fully operational and all the documentation has been updated!
+**UPDATE 🎉:** Remake v2.0 is fully operational and all the documentation has been updated!

 Remake is a simple, open source framework.
 It lets you transform a static website into an interactive, editable web app with a few custom HTML attributes.